critsmet/redux-calculator/README.md

 ## Getting Started:

-1. Fork and clone this repo, cd into the folder in your terminal, and run 'npm install'.
+1. Fork and clone this repo

+2. cd into the project folder in your terminal, and run 'npm install'.

-2. After you've downloaded the dependencies, run 'npm test' if you'd like to see the Jest tests.
-Otherwise, run 'npm start' and the application will launch in the browser on your local server.
+3. After you've downloaded the dependencies, run 'npm test' if you'd like to see the Jest tests.

+4. Run 'npm start' and the application will launch in the browser on your local server.

 ## To Use: